recursedev54/Mirror-Scope/Readme.md

                     - Goofy Tactics: Despite their menacing nature, Skinwalkers often employ humorous and quirky tactics, adding a unique blend of fear and amusement to encounters.
                     - Invasion Focus: They are primarily focused on infiltrating player bases, using their shape-shifting abilities to bypass defenses and create chaos within.
                     - Skinwalkers are not just random enemies but part of a larger faction, forming camps and led by the Skinwalker King.
 Players will need to develop strategies to identify and combat these shape-shifters, invade the enemy base and take it down.
+                - #### Aliens
+                    - The Aliens are a formidable late game threat in the Mirror (Prismals) world.
+These creatures see humans as a delicacy and are determined to invade and dominate the world of Mirror.
+Players will encounter different types of aliens, each with its own unique characteristics and roles within their society.
+                    - Alien Types
+                      - Orange-skinned Aliens:
+                        - Ferocious Beasts: Resembling canid-like tentacle creatures, these aliens are known for their incredible speed, agility and ferocity.
+They often act as the vanguard in alien assaults, using melee attacks and razor sharp teeth.
+                        - Orange-skinned aliens are relentless in their pursuit of humans, often engaging in fast-paced, high-intensity chases.
+                      - Cyan-skinned Aliens:
+                        - Master Disguisers: These cat-like antrhopomorphic aliens possess the ability to disguise themselves, similar to Skinwalkers.
+They can blend into their surroundings and mimic other entities, making them difficult to spot.
+                        - Stealth Operatives: Cyan-skinned aliens are similar in nature to skinwalkers, but more intelligent, sabotaging and terrifying the players efforts from the shadows using psychological warfare and razor sharp claws.
+                      - Green-skinned Aliens:
+                        - Reconnaissance Agents: Bearing a more human-like appearance, green-skinned aliens operate as spies, blending into human society to gather information and execute covert operations.
+                        - General Populace: They are the most commonly encountered aliens, often seen mingling with humans to study their behavior and report back to their leaders.
+                      - Red-skinned Aliens:
+                        - Scientific and Military Leaders: These aliens are the masterminds behind the invasion, directing operations and developing advanced weaponry.
+They are highly intelligent and strategically minded.
+                        - Advanced Technology: Red-skinned aliens utilize cutting-edge technology to create formidable defenses and powerful weapons, making them a significant threat in direct confrontations.
+                    - Alien Invasion
+                      - The alien faction poses a serious threat to the Mirror world, with their ultimate goal being the complete subjugation of humanity.
+Players will need to thwart their plans by identifying and eliminating alien operatives, disrupting their reconnaissance missions, and ultimately taking the fight to the alien mothership themselves.
+                      - Key Objectives:
+                        - Preventing Invasion: Players must prevent alien invasions by defending key locations and neutralizing alien forces before they can establish a foothold.
+                        - Infiltrating the Mothership: In a high-stakes mission inspired by secret agent tales, players will need to infiltrate the alien mothership, plant explosives, and bring down the alien threat from within.
+                        - Defeating Alien Leaders: Confronting and defeating the red-skinned alien leaders is crucial to dismantling the alien command structure and ensuring the safety of the Mirror world.
+                        - The aliens in Mirror are not just generic invaders; they are a well-organized and multifaceted threat that requires players to be strategic and resourceful in their approach.
+By understanding the different alien types and their roles, players can develop effective strategies to combat this otherworldly menace.